k78ma/quartz/content/3A/MTE 309/Thermodynamic System.md

 ---
-title: Thermodynamic System
+title: Thermodynamic Systems, Boundaries, Properties
 tags:
   - mte309
-date: 2024-05-08
+date: 2024-05-10
 aliases:
   - system
+  - boundary
 ---
 A "system" is a *quantity of matter* or a *region in space* for study.
 The "surroundings" or "environment" is everything that interacts with the system.